ssmirnovacode/calendar/README.md

     }

 ```
-Values are to be passed as usual CSS values
+Values are to be passed as usual CSS values.

+Additional styles can be also added by custom CSS.

 ## Themes